+My five month couchsurfing experience taught me everything I needed to know about privacy.
 We all have a personal bubble, we need space, and we need to know that we have somewhere to seek refuge, to escape from the world and everyone in it when it’s just too much.
-The world is big and crowded and claustrophobic.
-So how do you explain the last 15 weeks I have spent jumping from dorm hostel to couchsurfing host and back again?

-Anyone who has ever aspired to travel for long periods of time (specifically on a backpackers budget) know the struggle of spending all of your time in someone else’s living room, reliving memories of sixth grade camp in a dorm hostel and forgetting what standards are.
+Anyone who has ever aspired to travel for long periods of time (specifically on a backpackers budget) know the struggle of spreading out your things in someone else’s living room or reliving memories of sixth grade camp in a dorm hostel and forgetting what standards are.

 You decided somewhere along the line that you wanted this.
 You were either fed up with the same routine, wanted to see the world or simply wanted to escape the life you saw unfolding for you.
-Committing to couchsurfing and 12 bed dorms was part of the equation and you told yourself that it was worth it…AND IT IS.
+Committing to a full couchsurfing experience was part of the equation and you told yourself that it was worth it…AND IT IS.

 Don’t for one second forget the pep talk you gave yourself that provided the motivation you needed to rough it.
 Losing site of the why only leads to a plane ticket back to your hometown, begging for the job you couldn’t wait to give up.